litecoincash-project/litecoincash/README.md

 What is Litecoin Cash?
 ----------------------

-Litecoin Cash is a SHA256 fork of Litecoin.
+Litecoin Cash is a fork of Litecoin supporting SHA256 PoW and Hive Mining.
 For full details, as well as prebuilt binaries for Windows, Mac and Linux, please visit our website at https://litecoinca.sh.

 Litecoin Cash Core is the full node software that makes up the backbone of the LCC network.